Vehrik/FarOut/Characters/3-Traits.md

     costs 1 Splice Point, however, this Range is treated as Threat for all purposes.

+    If you do not purchase Volume or Integrity for a Trait, it implies that the Trait does not produce a projectile, but rather that you are flinging out a limb (or pseduolimb) that is vunerable to attacks all along the length of its Range.
+This pseudolimb has roughly the same diameter as the rest of the Character's limbs.

 ### VOLUME (V)
 #### COST: 1 Splice Points / 5 Cubic Feet (v3)